APLMOOC/APLMOOC/docs/course/ch6/part2.md

-# Inner and outer products
+# Inner and Outer products

 !!! abstract "This part will cover"